Know someone who needs a little help with Christmas, Valentine’s Day, Mother’s Day, Father’s Day or maybe birthday gifts?

 These tips on gifts kids can make may be useful!

-As I am sure you know, children usually love to make and give gifts to us parents.
+As I am sure you know, children usually love to make and give gifts to their parents or grandparents.
 I lost track of all the drawings I’ve received a long time ago.
 When my youngest son was 2 years old, he gave me drawings of “nice sharks” every day.
 Very cute.

 In this post, you’ll find plenty of ideas to put your kids to work on gifts for mom or dad.
 I’ll start with gifts that even really young kids, like toddlers, can make.
 Further down you’ll find additional ideas for older children.